elatella/jenkins-techlab/content/en/docs/20_additional/scripted/04_scripted_build_triggers.md

 Changes in build triggers in scripted pipelines are only seen by Jenkins after the changed pipeline ran.

-**Note:** Verify on the Jenkins main, whether the new triggers are now visible in the configuration view.
+**Note:** Verify on the Jenkins controller, whether the new triggers are now visible in the configuration view.